Exclusive: Germany's Bayer seeks animal health merger with Elanco - sources

 Buyout funds had tried to take control of Elanco when it was part of Eli Lilly but the company opted for a more lucrative spin-off and listed the business in New York where it trades at about 20 times earnings.

-Additional reporting by Patricia Weiss and Caroline Humer; Editing by Edmund Blair
+Additional reporting by Patricia Weiss and Caroline Humer; Editing by Edmund Blair and David Evans